cloudflare/doca/README.md

 - renames all `doca-xxx-theme` references to `doca-newTheme-theme` **This can make destructive changes in your project.** Always use version control!

+**A note about package scopes:** While non-scoped themes can be referenced by their simple name (e.g. `newTheme` for `doca-newTheme-theme`), scoped theme packages such as `@myscope/doca-abc-theme` must be passed as the full package name, including the scope.

 ### help

 ```